-Language ideologies and identities in Kurdish heritage language classrooms in London Abstract
+Language ideologies and identities in Kurdish heritage language classrooms in London

-This article investigates the way that Kurdish language learners construct discourses around identity in two language schools in London.
+Abstract: This article investigates the way that Kurdish language learners construct discourses around identity in two language schools in London.
 It focuses on the values that heritage language learners of Kurdish-Kurmanji attribute to the Kurmanji spoken in the Bohtan and Maraş regions of Turkey.
 Kurmanji is one of the varieties of Kurdish that is spoken mainly in Turkey and Syria.
-The article explores the way that learners perceive the language from the Bohtan region to be 'good Kurmanji', in contrast to the 'bad Kurmanji' from the Maraş region.
-Drawing on ethnographic data collected from community-based Kurdish-Kurmanji heritage language classes for adults in South and East London, I illustrate how distinctive lexical and phonological features such as the sounds $[a:] \sim [\Box:]$ and $[\Box]/[æ] \sim [a:]$ are associated with regional (and religious) identities of the learners.
+The article explores the way that learners perceive the language from the Bohtan region to be "good Kurmanji", in contrast to the "bad Kurmanji" from the Maraş region.
+Drawing on ethnographic data collected from community-based Kurdish-Kurmanji heritage language classes for adults in South and East London, I illustrate how distinctive lexical and phonological features such as the sounds [a:] ~ [\mathfrak{p} :] and [\mathfrak{p} :] ~ [a:] are associated with regional (and religious) identities of the learners.
 I investigate how these distinct features emerge in participants' discourses as distinctive identity markers.
-Using the model developed by Irvine and Gal (2000), this paper examines how language learners construct, negotiate and resist language ideologies in the classroom.
+More specifically this article examines how language learners construct, negotiate and resist language ideologies in the classroom.

-KEYWORDS: Language learning, language ideologies, identities and Kurdish
+Keywords: language learning, language ideologies, identities and Kurdish